SoaringGecko/RunJavaScriptOnKeyPress/README.md

 # Why I made this
 <p>I was tired of doing it myself</p>

-# What kind of improvements are you planning on making?
-<p>HTML5 element support</p>

 # How do I use it?
 <p>If you want to use this just go <a href="https://soaringgecko.github.io/RunJavaScriptOnKeyPress/Pages/">here</a> and follow the instructions</p>